 RiskIQ Attack Analytics is a file-feed that shows hosts first observed within RiskIQ data sets for a given day.
 This file is updated on an hourly basis and available via a protected S3 bucket.

-Additionally, customers can see samples of our feed data here.
+Additionally, customers can see samples of our feed data on our API documentation.

-Attack Analytics is delivered through Amazon S3 and is updated on daily basis.
-In order to gain access to the S3 bucket, a customer must first have purchased the service.
+Attack Analytics is delivered through Amazon S3 and is updated daily.
+To gain access to the S3 bucket, a customer must first have purchased the service.
 Once purchased, the customer will be given a link they can use to get the latest version of the S3 file.

 Using the Data